-Living Room Conversations are easy to do, whether 6 or 106 people are gathered for small group conversations.
+- The Guides and Agreements also mean that Living Room Conversations are easy and often even self-facilitating to do—whether 6 or 106 people are gathered.
+Always break large groups into no more than 4-7 people for small group conversations.

-You have the skills to do this.
-Living Room Conversations don’t need a facilitator or a team of experts, but we are available to help with any questions or concerns you may encounter.
+- You have the skills to do this!
+LRCs are intended to be self-facilitating, but call on me!
+I’m available to help with any questions or concerns you may encounter.

-Healthy congregations have conversations, and Living Room Conversations have been a blessing to me and to those with whom I’ve worked.
-I hope you’ll accept our invitation, and I look forward to hearing from you.
+Healthy congregations have conversations.
+Living Room Conversations have been a blessing to me and to those with whom I’ve worked.
+I look forward to hearing from you about yours!